Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 [Scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/configuration/index.html#customizing-the-output-wheel) also supports abi3t.
 Cython supports abi3t via [an experimental branch](https://github.com/cython/cython/issues/7399).
 Setuptools support will be added once [PR #5193](https://github.com/pypa/setuptools/pull/5193) is merged and appears in a release.
-Meson-python support also lives in [an open PR](https://github.com/mesonbuild/meson-python/pull/856) currently.
+Meson-python support has [been merged](https://github.com/mesonbuild/meson-python/pull/856) and will appear in the next release.
 Installing an abi3t wheel should be fully supported across all installers, including both `pip` and `uv`.

-## Key takeaways
+## Key Takeaways

 - An **API** is a source-level contract — the function signatures, macros, and types in `Python.h` — while an **ABI** is the binary-level contract — symbol names, struct layouts, and calling conventions — that compiled extensions actually depend on.
 - A wheel's ABI tag tells you its compatibility: `none` (pure Python, installs anywhere), `cp3XY` / `cp3XYt` (version-specific — one build per CPython release, for the GIL or free-threaded build), and `abi3` / `abi3t` (stable — build once, runs on that version and every newer one).